Taco Bell: History

 Taco Bell was founded by Glen Bell, an entrepreneur who first opened a hot dog stand called Bell's Drive-In, in San Bernardino, California, in 1948.
 Bell watched long lines of customers at a Mexican restaurant called the Mitla Cafe, located across the street, which became famous among residents for its hard-shelled tacos.
 Bell attempted to reverse-engineer the recipe, and eventually the owners, along with head chef Gloria Hoyle, allowed him to see how the tacos were made.
-Hoyle (Mitla Cafe still has a special named after her today) taught Glenn Bell her version of the Dorado taco style which Mitla Cafe was known for.
+Hoyle (Mitla Cafe still has a special named after her today) taught Glen Bell her version of the Dorado taco style which Mitla Cafe was known for.
 Bell took what he had learned and opened a taco stand in 1951.
 The name underwent several changes, from Taco-Tia through El Taco, before settling on Taco Bell.